OP-Engineering/op-sqlite/docs/docs/installation.md

 end
 ```

 It forces static compilation on `op-sqlite` only.
 Since everything is compiled from sources this _should_ work, however do it at your own risk since other compilation errors might arise.
-It is possible you will not get any error, but you will not be using the latest version of sqlite but rather the OS embedded one.

-# Compilation Clashes
+## Compilation clashes

 If you have other packages that are dependent on sqlite you will have issues.
 Some of the known offenders are:

 - `expo-updates`
 - `expo-sqlite`
 - `cozodb`
-- Any other package that might depend on sqlite
+- Other packages that try to add/link sqlite (or the sqlite3 cocoapod)

-## Expo Updates
+### Expo Updates

 `expo-updates` now has a added a new way to avoid a hard dependency on sqlite.
 Adding `"expo.updates.useThirdPartySQLitePod": "true"` to `ios/Podfile.properties.json` fixes the duplicate symbols and header definition issues when `expo-updates` is the only conflicting package.